IMUN - Immune Therapeutics

 PR from August 2015: Letter of Intent from Fidson Healthcare PLC - this publishing popped IMUN to just over $0.30 briefly

-Stock Quote of Fidson Healthcare PLC - IMUN's partner for marketing / distribution in Nigeria - notice how the ticker has shot up since April on no published news (According to Bloomberg), could also have something to do with new plant they built
+Stock Quote of Fidson Healthcare PLC - IMUN's supposed partner (LOI) for marketing / distribution in Nigeria - notice how the ticker has shot up since April

 8-k from 4/13/16: IMUN Provides Drug Development Status on MENK (Methionine-Enkelphine) in China